mrgambal/vulyk/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Net Trainer could always use more documentation, whether as part of the
+Vulyk could always use more documentation, whether as part of the
 official Net Trainer docs, in docstrings, or even on the web in blog posts,
 articles, and such.